escemi-tech/ts-dev-tools/index.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/escemi-tech/ts-dev-tools/issues).
-You can also take a look at the [contributing guide](CONTRIBUTING).
+You can also take a look at the [contributing guide](CONTRIBUTING) and [Contributor Code of Conduct](CODE-OF-CONDUCT.md).

 ## Show your support